 What is Love?

-It is: First and foremost, the choice to accept a relationship with God, then a commitment to that relationship, and then a willful follow-through on that choice and commitment by doing whatever is required by that commitment to grow that relationship.
+So, what is love?
+It is: First and foremost, the choice to accept a relationship with God, then a commitment to that relationship, and then a willful follow-through on that choice and commitment by doing whatever is required by them to grow that relationship.

 This involves our thoughts, actions, emotions, and desires; it involves our entire being, or it is not love.
 And this choice of a relationship with God involves choosing the same with our fellow human beings.